Ph.D. Candidate in Economics (UAB & BSE) | Job Market 2025–26

-I am a Ph.D. candidate at Universitat Autònoma de Barcelona & Barcelona School of Economics under the supervision of Professor Pau Milán.
+Contact Me CV (PDF) JMP (PDF)I am a Ph.D. candidate at Universitat Autònoma de Barcelona & Barcelona School of Economics under the supervision of Professor Pau Milán.

-My research interests are Microeconomic Theory, Organizational Design and Industrial Organization.
+My research interests are Organizational Design, Microeconomic Theory, and Industrial Organization.
 I am in the 2025-26 Job Market.

 I visited Paris School of Economics hosted by Francis Bloch in the Springs of 2024 and 2025.